code-423n4/2022-08-olympus-findings/data/dipp-Q.md

 ## Impact

 If a user calls ```endorseProposal``` on the wrong proposal or realizes that they do not support the  validity of the proposal, they are unable to revoke their endorsement.
+Since it is possible to endorse more than 1 proposal at a time, it is likely that users could endorse the wrong proposal.

 ## Proof of Concept